Introduction to Murphi3.1 - II

 &) , or (

-The change in states, will provides the change of variables
+The change in states, will provide the change of variables

-The function calls, will provides communication between other components. (this can be optional)
+The function calls, will provide communication between other components. (this can be optional)

 Defines the start state of system, probably contains the initial values for the all the global variables. sample statestate definition can be